 George Harrison is known to have been the one to bring the influence of Indian music to the Western world, beginning with his sitar noodling on “Norwegian Wood” in late 1965.
 In retrospect, only three Harrison-written songs (aka “Harrisongs”) released by The Beatles featured Indian instruments, these being “Love You To,” “Within You Without You” and “The Inner Light.”
 The substance of Indian musical structures, however, was very present in many other “Harrisongs” written during this period, “Blue Jay Way” being one of them.
 George even recorded and released a soundtrack album of instrumental music entitled “Wonderwall Music” which featured Indian Instrumentation, this being the very first album released on the Apple label in Britain (second in the US to the “White Album”).

-As to the actual house on “Blue Jay Way,” George’s song was not the only famous composition written there.
+As for the actual house on “Blue Jay Way,” George’s song was not the only famous composition written there.
 Paul Simon also reportedly wrote “Bridge Over Troubled Water” in the same Hollywood Hills home, he even recording some of the percussion of Simon And Garfunkel’s hit “Cecelia” there as well.
 Maybe the house is worth the $4,599,000 asking price!

 “Blue Jay Way”

 Song Recorded: September 6, 7 and October 6, 1967